UsmanRais12/usman-rais/README.md

-Here’s a beautiful description for the README of your portfolio website:

----

 # Usman Rais - Portfolio Website

 Welcome to the official portfolio website of **Usman Rais**, a Full Stack Developer specializing in web and app development.
 This site, built using **React**, **Tailwind CSS**, **Vite**, and **Framer Motion**, showcases my skills, projects, and accomplishments in a sleek and modern design.